-A lot of people, more and more, are using the internet, their cellphones and various other forms of communication besides face to face interactions, in order to solicit individuals for sex in order to find sexual partners for purposes of paying them money.
+A lot of people, more and more, are using the internet, their cellphones, and various other forms of communication besides face-to-face interactions to solicit individuals for sex to find sexual partners for purposes of paying them money.

-So, obviously, it makes sense that people would question, if I'm just texting with somebody, does that necessarily fill the requirements of solicitation?
+So, it makes sense that people would question if I'm texting with somebody, does that necessarily fill the solicitation requirements of solicitation?
 And as you might guess, the answer, of course, is yes.

-If the prosecutors can prove that somebody is soliciting another person for sex or a sexual act, no matter what form that takes, they'll be able to prove the case of solicitation or prostitution and maybe even other crimes depending on exactly what happens and what is said and whether money is exchanged, etc.
+Suppose the prosecutors can prove that somebody is soliciting another person for sex or a sexual act, no matter what form that takes.
+In that case, they'll be able to demonstrate the possibility of solicitation or prostitution and maybe even other crimes depending on precisely what happens and what is said and whether money is exchanged, etc.

 Prosecutors Must Prove Certain Factors for Solicitation

-However, it might make it a bit more difficult to prove solicitation of prostitution.
+However, it might make it a bit more challenging to prove solicitation of prostitution.

-This is because if the people are texting because first you have to prove that whoever it is that you want to charge with solicitation and prostitution in Los Angeles, is actually the person that's doing the texting.
+If the people are texting because first, you have to prove that whoever you want to charge with solicitation and prostitution in Los Angeles is the person doing the testing.

-The police, and then they will be there waiting for the person.
-When the person shows up, usually with their cellphone because they're communicating with the undercover police officer while they're coming in to engage in some sort of sexual activity.
+The police, and then they will be there waiting for the person when the person shows up, usually with their cellphone because they're communicating with the undercover police officer while they're coming in to engage in some sexual activity.

 Cell Phone as Evidence for Solicitation

-Also, the person showed up after messages were exchanged so that they could engage in sexual activity.
+Also, the person showed up after messages were exchanged to engage in sexual activity.

-That would certainly be evidence that the person was involved with solicitation and prostitution, was about to commit a prostitution act.
+That would certainly be evidence that the person involved with solicitation and prostitution was about to commit a prostitution act.

 The fact the person may have the money that was agreed upon would be another good indicator to corroborate the fact they're about to engage in a prostitution act.

-The fact the person might have condoms or other things that show they were going to engage in some sort of sexual activity would be another indicator.
-Maybe they get a hotel room.
+The fact that the person might have condoms or other things that show they would engage in sexual activity would be another indicator.
+Maybe they will get a hotel room.
 There's a whole host of different scenarios that can go on.

 Avoiding Sex Offender Registration and Jail

-So, the answer to the question as to whether or not somebody can be charged with solicitation of prostitution via text is absolutely yes.
+So, the answer to the question as to whether or not somebody can be charged with solicitation of prostitution via text is an absolute yes.

-Even if there isn't any question, even if the police have gathered the right evidence, submitted the right evidence to the prosecutors, you still want an attorney.
+Even if there isn't any question, even if the police have gathered the proper evidence, submitted the right evidence to the prosecutors, you still want an attorney.

-Because not only could there be other defenses that you, as a non-attorney wouldn't see or think about, there might be ways to mitigate the case and get you something that could protect your record.
+Because not only could there be other defenses that you, as a non-attorney, but also wouldn't see or think about, there might be ways to mitigate the case and get you something that could protect your record.

-Also, to protect your freedom so you don't go to jail for a long time, protect you from having to register as a sex offender, potentially depending on what actually occurs and what the prosecutor's position is once they review everything.
+Also, to protect your freedom, so you don't go to jail for a long time, protect you from having to register as a sex offender, potentially depending on what occurs and what the prosecutor's position is once they review everything.

-So, in these solicitation of prostitution cases, first the police investigate.
-They will arrest the person or cite the person into court.
+So, in this solicitation of prostitution cases, first, the police investigate.
+They will arrest the person or cite the person in court.

 Contact Hedding Law Firm If Charged With Solicitation